Team-Het/cs326-final-het/docs/final.md

 Yuqi Liu: Applyed datepicker, timepicker, Adjust the final.md, Fininshed the basic functionaly of filter.
 Add options to location and category(takes a lot of time, since we have 297 buildings...), create a json file based on the buildings.
 Fix some bugs, tried to finish the search bar, but not working.

 Yujin Qin: Write overview, UI views, APIs, datebase part and help complete the conclusion part in the final.md.
 Combine and clean up submit_lost_item and update_post together, get rid of useless code/s or file/s.
 Try to finish reply function, add new key to the items database.
+Complete the setup.md file.

 ## Conclusion
 We had a good learning experience working together and all learned how to use HTML, CSS, and JavaScript to build up a website and make it usable for anyone.
 We communicated well through Slack with a to-do list and everyone tried their best in the group work.
 Complete the setup.md file.